-If a man's worth can be judged on how many drunken students and parents have repeated their material, the Monty Python team is rich indeed.
+If a man's worth can be judged by how many drunken students and parents have repeated their material, the Monty Python team is rich indeed.
 They've not done too badly in terms of more mundane success either.
 From the Spanish Inquisition to the Dead Parrot, to the cinematic masterpiece that was Life of Brian, there's no sense pretending you don't know who they are.
-(Though if you don't, you'd probably best avoid sitting down with a notepad for that upcoming Holy Flying Circus thing...)

 Monty Python's Flying Circus

-It doesn't however defy any attempts to use the word 'rubbish', 'boring', 'stupid' and 'as much fun as a wire pipe-cleaner up the penis tube'.
+It doesn't, however, defy any attempts to use the word 'rubbish', 'boring', 'stupid' and 'as much fun as a wire pipe-cleaner up the penis tube'.
 It's a seriously obnoxious game that succeeds at being weird and wacky, but doesn't have much to back it up after the first few minutes.
-For the time though, it was still a brave attempt at what was always going to be a nightmare license to make into a game.
+For the time though, it was a brave attempt at what was always going to be a nightmare license to make into a game.

 Monty Python's Complete Waste of Time

 A relic from the days when developers realised they could in fact dream of just digitising a load of clips and stringing them together in vaguely interactive form.
 Complete Waste Of Time is another of those dreaded multimedia experience things, though at least one that tried not to suck. (opens in new tab)